kindanoob/othello-reversi/README.md

 The project is still in the development stage and there are many things yet to be implemented.

-The name of the program is a tribute to Ben Seeley (aka foompy_katt) - person who was (and still is) an inspiration for me (and many other othello players around the world).
+The name of the program is a tribute to Ben Seeley (aka foompy_katt) - person is an inspiration for me (and many other othello players around the World).

 To learn more about game of othello please refer to the following wikipedia article: https://en.wikipedia.org/wiki/Reversi